Sarthak-Dhavale/Alumni-Association-Platform/README.md

 Enhances alumni engagement through a modern, accessible, and feature-rich platform.

 **Builded a CI/CD Pipeline for it**
-I have built a CI/CD pipleline for deploying this app.
+I have built a CI/CD pipleline for deploying this app on local  WSL server.